The Mind's I: Part I

 Part I, "A Sense of Self", begins with two works of fiction that challenge the notions of self and identity (including the Argentine writer Jorge Luis Borges's "Borges and I"), provoking the reader to think more closely about just what is meant by "self".
 It closes with an essay by Harold J. Morowitz on the reductionist view of the mind.

 Part II

 Part II, entitled "Soul Searching", takes on the idea of soul—that spark which separates thinking beings from unthinking machines.
 Included here is Alan Turing's famous article from 1950, in which he proposes an operational test—popularly known as the "Turing test"—for machine intelligence, judged successful if a machine can use human language well enough to pass as human.
-No machine had yet come remotely close to passing the Turing test at the time of the book's publication.
-(It is argued that merely behaving as if you have human-like intelligence in no way shows that you have human-like intelligence: see Turing test for history and criticisms.)
+This goal was distant at the time.
 A dialogue of Hofstadter's own picks up the idea of the Turing test and spins a thought-provoking scenario from it.

-Two chapters excerpted from a novel by Terrel Miedaner end the section.
+Two chapters excerpted from The Soul of Anna Klane, a novel by Terrel Miedaner, end the section.
 Hofstadter interprets them in accordance with his own atheistic beliefs, without acknowledgment of Miedaner's opposite intent, which used them to support alternative ideas about the nature of mind and soul.